jessfraz/blog/content/post/the-art-of-closing.md

 going to focus on the ones that don't.

-I've talked to maintainers from several different open source projects, mesos, kubernetes, chromium, and they all agree this is one of the hardest parts of being a maintainer is saying "No" to patches you don't want.
+I've talked to maintainers from several different open source projects, mesos, kubernetes, chromium, and they all agree one of the hardest parts of being a maintainer is saying "No" to patches you don't want.

 To quote some very smart people I've worked with in the past: